Halima Dangote: Education

 Dangote attended the American Intercontinental University, London, England, where she obtained her bachelor's degree in marketing.
 She also obtained an MBA from Webster Graduate School in England.

 Dangote attended leadership development programs such as the Program for Leadership Development (PLD) at Harvard Business School.
 At the Kellogg School of Management, she attended the Executive Development Program and also Finance and Accounting for Non-Financial Executives at Columbia Business School.

 Career

 Dangote worked as a business analyst with KPMG Professional Services before joining Dangote industrial limited in 2008.
 In 2019, she was announced as the new group executive director, commercial operations of Dangote Industries Limited also known as Dangote Group.
 However, she has held several executive positions and has acquired 12 years of professional experience in business.

 While she was the executive director of Dangote Flour Mills, she turned the company's revenue from a loss to profit using several initiatives.
-Under her administration, a World ‘Puff Puff’ Day was introduced by the Dangote Flours Mills and to be celebrated annually on October 27.
-During the celebration, Dangote Flours Mills broke the Guinness world records for world's largest puff-puff pyramid.
+Under her administration, a World ‘Puff Puff’ Day was introduced by the Dangote Flours Mills, to be celebrated annually on October 27.
+During the celebration, Dangote Flours Mills made the Guinness World Records for the world's largest puff-puff pyramid.